LandSandBoat/lsb-wiki/Client-installation-setup-[Windows]-(second-part).md

 6. Once everything is done, click on "OK" then "Exit Viewer" and "Yes".

-## 3. Configuration

-1. Start Menu > PlayOnline > FINAL FANTASY XI Config: configure specific options.
+# 4. Building xiloader

+To connect to a private server, you need to be able to direct _where_ your local client communicates.
+This is done through programs like [xiloader](https://github.com/zircon-tpl/xiloader/releases).

+**Ashita has a loader built into it.
+Users who plan to use Ashita may skip to [Section 6 - Launcher Configuration](https://github.com/project-topaz/topaz/wiki/Client-installation-setup-%5BWindows%5D-%28second-part%29/#6-launcher-configuration).
+However, we _highly recommend_ connecting to your server for the first time with only xiloader so that you can minimize potential setup problems.**

+To build xiloader from source:

-2. Download and install [MSVC 2015 Runtimes](https://www.microsoft.com/en-ca/download/details.aspx?id=48145) (if needed).
+1. Download and install [MSVC 2015 Runtimes](https://www.microsoft.com/en-ca/download/details.aspx?id=48145) (if needed).

-3. Right click wherever you want to download the xiloader repository > Git Clone... > URL: https://github.com/zircon-tpl/xiloader.git > OK > then Close when it's done.
+2. Right click wherever you want to download the xiloader repository > Git Clone... > URL: https://github.com/zircon-tpl/xiloader.git > OK > then Close when it's done.

-4. Execute Visual Studio Community 2019: Open a project or solution (on the right) > select the "xiloader.sln" file from the \xiloader\ folder > Open (click "OK" when asked to "Retarget Projects").
+3. Execute Visual Studio Community 2019: Open a project or solution (on the right) > select the "xiloader.sln" file from the \xiloader\ folder > Open (click "OK" when asked to "Retarget Projects").

-5. Once it's loaded > Build > Build Solution.
+4. Once it's loaded > Build > Build Solution.

-6. To confirm that everything was built properly, you should see:
+5. To confirm that everything was built properly, you should see:

 > ========== Build: 1 succeeded, 0 failed, 0 up-to-date, 0 skipped ==========

 in the output console at the bottom and the xiloader executable file should be present in the \xiloader\Debug\ folder.
-Put it wherever you want but remember it's path.
+Put it wherever you want but remember its path.

----
+# 5. Connecting to a Private Server

-* Execute xiloader.exe as an administrator (after launching both (atleast) topaz) then select the "Create New Account" option by hitting "2" then:
+* Execute xiloader.exe as an administrator (_after_ launching `topaz-login` and `topaz-map` if connecting to your own local sever), then select the "Create New Account" option by hitting "2" then:
 ```
 Username: Username
 Password: Password (then repeat)